 (d) By "clicking" on the designated space(s) in this Annex, Counterparty itself is executing this Annex on its own behalf.
 Counterparty has all necessary power and authority to execute and perform its obligations under this Annex and such obligations are legal, valid and binding, enforceable against Counterparty in accordance with the terms of this Annex.
 Neither the execution of or performance under this Annex by Counterparty violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to Counterparty.
 Counterparty agrees that this Annex and any Confirmed Transaction Information will be deemed to be "in writing" and, to the extent Counterparty has “clicked” on this Annex, this Annex will be deemed to have been "signed" for all purposes.
 Counterparty will not contest the legally binding nature, validity or enforceability of this Annex based on the fact that it has been executed by "clicking" on the designated spaces and expressly waives any and all rights it may have to assert any such claim.

-(e) Counterparty has reviewed and understands the procedures established by CommodityLogic with respect to use of the Module and agrees to comply with such procedures (and with any changed or amended procedures established by CommodityLogic that are posted on the Website from time-to-time) in connection with the confirmation of Transaction Information.
+(e) Counterparty has reviewed and understands the procedures established by CommodityLogic with respect to use of the Module and agrees to comply with such procedures (and with any changed or amended procedures established by CommodityLogic that are “posted” on the Website from time-to-time, including any changes or amendments to the additional terms and conditions contemplated by Section 6(d) below) in connection with the confirmation of Transaction Information.

 (f) Counterparty hereby acknowledges and agrees that (i) CommodityLogic may rely, and shall be protected in acting, upon any instruction or other communication that it reasonably believes to be genuine and authorized by Counterparty; and (ii) CommodityLogic shall not be liable or responsible for anything done or omitted to be done by it in good faith and in the absence of gross negligence.
 Counterparty shall indemnify and hold CommodityLogic harmless from and against any losses or liabilities arising from action taken or not taken pursuant to instruction of Counterparty hereunder, except to the extent that any such loss or liability results from CommodityLogic’s gross negligence or bad faith.